marcinzygan/BlogProject-with-REDUX/README.md

 This application was created as part of online course for REDUX Toolkit

 - This application is using jsonplaceholder API to display some fake posts .
+- This fake API only allows one post to be sent to API .

 # Featuers added :